-Technical Review Board (TRB)
+Technical Review Committee (TRC)

 - 1. Reviews and recommends research proposals and protocols endorsed by the Deans to RDO - 2.
 Examines progress reports submitted to the RDO - 3.
 Recommends to the RDO the termination or continuation of financing of the projects - 4.
 Reviews and recommends funding of research projects, thesis or dissertation of faculty and staff - 5.
 Recommends institutional fees for studies initiated by external companies and other funding agencies - 6.
+Recommends the possibility of applying the research project to IPOPHL through the RDO - 7.
 Recommends the final research manuscript for publication

-Ethical Review Board (ERB)
+Ethics Review Committee (ERC)